-Water damage is among the most prevalent root causes of dwelling insurance cases, it’s essentially the second most frequent damage claim.
-Water damage is second only to wind and hail storm damage.
-With that in mind dwelling owners may ask does insurance cover all types of water damage?
-Furthermore they may have many different thoughts regarding what is covered in their insurance so they’re protected in any future water accidents
+Water damage is just one of the most standard causes of condo insurance claims, it’s actually the second most commonplace damage claim.
+Water damage is second only to wind and hail damage.
+With that in mind condo owners may question does insurance cover all kinds of water damage?
+Plus they might have multiple questions about what is covered in their insurance so they’re safe in any type of future water accidents

 - Sudden or Accidental Discharge from a blockage in the plumbing